St. Catherine of Siena Church (Trumbull, Connecticut): History

-From concept, to completion, to celebration

-Ground was broken for our parish church in August 1957, the year which appears on the church's cornerstone.
-The church was designed in the Norman Gothic style by Architect J. Gerald Phelan.
+Ground was broken for a parish church in August 1957, the year which appears on the church's cornerstone.
+The church was designed in the Norman Gothic style by architect J. Gerald Phelan.
 Its stained glass windows – depicting Apostles, Religious Founders, and the patron saints of the Catholic churches in the City of Bridgeport – were fashioned in Brussels, Belgium by the firm of J. Vosch.

 The church was constructed by the E&F Construction Company of Bridgeport, and dedicated on September 21, 1958.
 The Mass was celebrated by Father Halloran, with Father John J. Bennett as Deacon and Father Daniel J. Foley as Subdeacon; the homilist was Father Joseph A. Heffernan.
 The Fairfield University Alumni Glee Club served as the choir for the Mass, and the organist was Father Thomas A. Murphy, S.J.
 Bishop Shehan was present in choro for the Mass.

-When the Parish of Saint Catherine of Siena was established, the reigning Pope was Pius XII; the President of the United States was Dwight D. Eisenhower; and the Governor of Connecticut was Abraham A. Ribicoff.
-In 1955, the average house cost $22,000; the words “In God We Trust” were added to all U.S. currency; the arrest of Rosa Parks in Montgomery, Alabama, set the U.S. Civil Rights Movement in motion; the USS Nautilus became the first operational nuclear-powered submarine; and the popular game show “The $64,000 Question” aired for the first time.